Cost & Coverage

 In this article:

-An HOA is an organization or community development to which members pay fees for certain services.
+A homeowners association is an organization or community development to which members pay fees for certain services.
 As a home or condo owner in an HOA, you’re also subject to certain rules and regulations instituted by the member-elected HOA board.

 Single-family home HOAs often have rules for maintaining a harmonious aesthetic, which means rules against, say, painting your home or fence a certain color.
 Condo HOAs, meanwhile, may have rules that prohibit members from using the community pool after a certain hour, or smoking/vaping restrictions while on the premises.

 A master policy is a form of property and liability insurance that HOA members collectively pay for as part of their membership dues.
 As members, you each pay an equal amount toward the master policy, given that everyone in your HOA has equal access to the same common areas and amenities.
-Part of the deal with living on an HOA property is, even if you don’t frequent the rooftop patio or park your car in the garage, you’re not exempt from your share of dues or insurance claim expenses related to those common spaces.
+Part of the deal when living in an HOA property is, even if you don’t frequent the rooftop patio or park your car in the garage, you’re not exempt from your share of dues or insurance claim expenses related to those common spaces.

 For condo and co-op associations, HOA policies vary in terms of coverage.
 Some master policies provide a certain level of coverage to individual condominiums as well as building common areas, while others cover the bare minimum.
 In either case, you’ll need your own condo insurance policy to compliment your master policy.